Yordan0Vladov99/Course-Ordering/README.md

   - An 'Order' button, which submits the order

   - A 'Cancel' button, which sets the number of students to 0

+  OrderServiceEventArgs - C#.NET class used for representing the Order event, which is of type EventHandler<OrderServiceEventArgs>.

+  OrderCourse - C#.NET class that defines the Order event and created when the 'Order' button is pressed